 - Zolmitriptan (a type of triptan) or a local anesthetic (such as lidocaine) taken by nasal spray

 Cluster headaches can also be aborted by stimulating the vagus nerve (the 10th cranial nerve), which carries electrical impulses between (to and from) the brain and various parts of the head, neck, and trunk.
-Vagus nerve stimulation can be done noninvasively (that is, withing an incision in the skin or the insertion of an instrument into the body).
+Vagus nerve stimulation can be done noninvasively (that is, without an incision in the skin or the insertion of an instrument into the body).
 To do so, people place a handheld device over the place on the neck where they can feel a pulse.
 This device sends a mild electrical current through the skin to activate the vagus nerve from outside the body.
 The current travels along the vagus nerve back to the brain and helps control the pain.

 Preventing cluster headaches